dickhardt/node-a2p3/README.md

 #node-a2p3

-#WARNING - THIS DOCUMENTATION IS PREMATURE
+#WARNING - THIS DOCUMENTATION IS EARLY - RESOURCES ARE CURRENTLY AT 'HTTP', not 'HTTPS'

-#THE HTTPS LINKS DO NOT WORK YET, IF USING, YOU WILL NEED TO OVERIDE THE ixURL and registrarURL
->*thanks for your understanding!*

 npm module for [A2P3](http://a2p3.ca)